Receptors are the elements that convey a signal into the cell.

 Ligand-gated ion channel receptors

-They are located on the cell membrane and have a ligand-binding site towards to external surface.
+- They are located on the cell membrane and have a ligand-binding site towards the external surface.

-These receptors coordinate body responses like reflex action, sense of pain, touch, and movements.
+- These receptors coordinate body responses like reflex action, sense of pain, touch, and movement.

 G-protein coupled receptors